Subscribe to Here’s the Deal, our politics newsletter for analysis you won’t find anywhere else.

 “One of the issues for epidemiologists is thinking about whether maybe [MPV] sustains itself better in the human population than we realize,” said Stephen Morse, an epidemiology professor at the Columbia University Medical Center.

-The type of monkeypox that’s fueling the global outbreak is rarely fatal, but four deaths have been reported in countries that do not usually encounter it — two in Spain, one in India and one in Brazil, according to the Center for Infectious Disease Research and Policy at the University of Minnesota.
+The type of monkeypox that’s fueling the global outbreak is rarely fatal, but five deaths have been reported in countries that do not usually encounter it, according to the CDC.
 An Aug.
-3 brief from the Africa CDC said that 103 deaths due to monkeypox have been reported on that continent since the start of 2022.
+11 brief from the Africa CDC said that 104 deaths due to monkeypox have been reported on that continent since the start of 2022.
 A more lethal version of the virus is spreading in several African nations compared to the one circulating in non-endemic countries.

 More than two years into the COVID-19 pandemic, we’re all a little too familiar with the ways that evolving information can seem murky in the early days of an infectious disease outbreak.
 MPV, however, isn’t a novel pathogen.
 There are resources available to treat and prevent monkeypox infection, but the effort to get those to everyone who needs them in a timely manner has so far been hampered by limited supplies and lingering logistical hurdles.

 “I think we need to take swift action to address and ensure we get ahead of this outbreak,” said Anthony Fortenberry, chief nursing officer at Callen-Lorde community health center in New York City.
 “Unfortunately, no one feels the federal government is doing a good job with that at this time.”

 Messaging on monkeypox has been uneven and at times confusing during the outbreak.
 That’s due in part to incomplete data and uncertainty about how to ensure those who are high-risk get the information and care they need to protect themselves without pigeonholing monkeypox as a disease that only affects certain demographics.